srpg/Zombie-Riot/README.md

 This plugin requires <a href="https://forums.sourcepython.com/">Source.Python</a> to load.

-This plugin only supports Counter-Strike-Source
+This plugin only supports Counter-Strike-Source(Possible other games, but not csgo)

 Load Command: sp plugin load zr